andrewrk/autodoc/README.md

 to use the first file in the tar as the module root, which is probably not what you want.

-## Pre-Merge Roadmap

-* add source view links, currently you have to use the keyboard shortcut

 ## Post-Merge Roadmap

 * when navigating back to search results, up+down arrow should keep working